-Retail Pharmacy: If you have your maintenance drug prescription filled by a participating retail pharmacy, you may receive a ninety (90) day supply.
+If you have your maintenance drug prescription filled by a participating pharmacy, you may receive a ninety (90) day supply.
 Participating pharmacies must meet the terms and conditions for participation in the provider network established by CVS/Caremark, including price and dispensing fee.

-Maintenance Drug Benefits will only be filled with the quantity prescribed by your physician and are limited to a maximum of a:

-• 90-day supply per prescription or refill from CVS/Caremark mail order pharmacy; or a
+Maintenance Drug Benefits will only be filled with the quantity prescribed by your physician and are limited to a maximum of a90-day supply per prescription or refill from a participating pharmacy.